Mental Health Facilities Matanuska Susitna, AK

 Wasilla Behavioral Health Services

-Wasilla Behavioral Health Services is a mental health treatment center in Matanuska Susitna, AK, located at 301 East Danna Avenue, 99654 zip code area.
-Wasilla Behavioral Health Services provides telemedicine/telehealth and outpatient treatment.
-Wasilla Behavioral Health Services offers activity therapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to children / adolescents and young adults.
+Wasilla Behavioral Health Services is a mental health clinic in Matanuska Susitna, AK, located at 301 East Danna Avenue, 99654.
+Wasilla Behavioral Health Services provides outpatient treatment and telemedicine/telehealth.
+Wasilla Behavioral Health Services offers activity therapy, psychotropic medication and behavior modification to children / adolescents and young adults.
 Wasilla Behavioral Health Services also supports children/adolescents with serious emotional disturbance and people with trauma.
-Additional services at Wasilla Behavioral Health Services consist of suicide prevention services, psychosocial rehabilitation services and therapeutic foster care.
+Additional services offered at Wasilla Behavioral Health Services include suicide prevention services, integrated primary care services and housing services.

 North Star Palmer Rtc Summit Program

-North Star Palmer Rtc Summit Program is a mental health facility in Matanuska Susitna, AK, located at 3647 North Clark Wolverine Road, 99645.
+North Star Palmer Rtc Summit Program is a mental health treatment clinic in Matanuska Susitna, Alaska, located at 3647 North Clark Wolverine Road, 99645 zip code.
 North Star Palmer Rtc Summit Program provides telemedicine/telehealth and residential treatment.
-North Star Palmer Rtc Summit Program provides trauma therapy, psychotropic medication and cognitive behavioral therapy to children / adolescents.
-North Star Palmer Rtc Summit Program also supports people with trauma, clients referred from the court/judicial system and LGBT.
-Some other services available at North Star Palmer Rtc Summit Program include suicide prevention services, education services and psychosocial rehabilitation services.
+North Star Palmer Rtc Summit Program provides dialectical behavior therapy, couples/family therapy and trauma therapy to children / adolescents.
+North Star Palmer Rtc Summit Program also supports people with PTSD, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+Additional services provided by North Star Palmer Rtc Summit Program consist of psychosocial rehabilitation services, suicide prevention services and family psychoeducation.

 Daybreak Inc